mpilone/vaadin-uiexecutor/README.md

 This is a work in progress and it has not been thoroughly tested.
 I'm interested in feedback and if there is interest I may package it up as a full add-on.
 Ideally this functionality would be rolled into Vaadin core but it makes sense to prove out the concepts independently first.

+Refer to the JavaDoc for more details.
+All the classes and interfaces are fully documented.

 ## Example Usage

 First, create an instance of a UIExecutor such as CurrentUIExecutor or DynamicPollingManualPushUIExecutor.
 This is normally done via your DI framework such as Spring.